frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

       <a href="https://formlabs.com" target="_blank">https://formlabs.com</a>
     </figcaption>
   </figure>
 This picture shows a solid part on the left vs an FDM printed part.
-The left part is “Isotropic” meaning it has consistent material strength throughout, while the part on the right is "anisotropic" meaning it has different characteristics depending on the direction.
+The left part is “isotropic” meaning it has consistent material strength throughout, while the part on the right is "anisotropic" meaning it has different characteristics depending on the direction.
 The layer to layer bonding is the weakest area of the print and failed in this test.

 **Material Choice:** Material choice can lead to a massive difference in the performance and reliability of your part.
 For example within the lineup of filaments from Bambu Lab (a 3D printer company), PETG offers significant improvement in impact strength and tensile strength over the more common 3D printing filament PLA.
 Polycarbonate has nearly **double** the tensile strength and bending strength of PLA (when properly annealed to filament specs) and it has nearly **50% higher** impact strength (although it is much more difficult to print).
 Carbon fiber infused filaments offer similar performance improvements, and high end CF filaments can achieve specs closer to aluminum than PLA.
 Additionally For some applications that are prone to shock loads or impacts, TPU can be very viable.
 High stiffness TPU isn’t particularly strong in tension, but has nearly **6x** the impact strength of PLA.